heikkivihersalo/kotisivu-block-theme/README.md

 To start developing or customizing for example new blocks, you can get started simply by running `yarn` command on your preferred editor.
 Then you can build files with `yarn build` or start development session `yarn start`.
 While developing your site, [Local](https://localwp.com/) works really well.

 For basic sites, Kotisivu Theme does not require any plugins (except for forms because there is no point on developing own solutions for that).
-Also for simplicity I opted out from using composer or any css frameworks.

 Make sure that you have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed on your computer to make any JS or CSS changes.
 PHP -files can be edited directly from `inc` folder.

 Other thing to note is that `functions.php` file is meant to be kept as clean as possible.
-It only loads the main classes (Theme and Blocks) and does not require any modifications.
-If you need to add any custom functions, it is recommended to do so by creating a new class and loading it from `inc/theme` folder.
-You can also add new functions or methods to existing classes if that is more suitable.
+It only loads the main classes and site settings.
+All theme modifications, features and customizations should be done in separate files on `inc` -folder.
+Theme is organized to handle core modifications in `hooks` -folder and all features in `theme` -folder.
+There is also a `blocks` -folder that handles all block related classes and features.

 ### Get node_modules